Kigelia Camp

 Good season to book

-Ruaha is one of Tanzania’s most exciting National Parks, not to mention the largest park in the country.
-Ecologically, this area sees the meeting of the Eastern and Southern African biomes, resulting in a melting pot of species unlike anywhere else in Africa.
 The best time to visit is during the dry season.
-The dry season runs from June to the end of October and this time sees herds of buffalo gathering in their hundreds, followed close behind by impressively large pride of lions; Ruaha is home to 10% of Africa’s lion population.
+The dry season runs from June to the end of October, and this time sees herds of buffalo gathering in their hundreds, followed closely by a large pride of lions; Ruaha is home to 10% of Africa’s lion population.